Hanishkiran/Algorithmic-Trading-/README.md

 Note: Strategies are not meant to be used as investing advice

-To contribute further, you may reach out to me via my email:  hanishkiran@gmail.com
+To contribute further, you may reach out to me via email:  hanishkiran@gmail.com